marko-cerovac/material.nvim/README.md

 ## 🔱 Info

-This is the lua branch that doesn't rely on colorbuddy.nvim anymore Soon, this will replace the main branch after some more debugging
+This is the lua branch that doesn't rely on colorbuddy.nvim anymore If you want the version that uses colorbuddy.nvim, you can find it [here](https://github.com/marko-cerovac/material.nvim/tree/colorbuddy)

 ## ✨ Features

-material.nvim is meant to be a modern colorscheme written in lua for NeoVim that supports a lot of the new features added to NeoVim like built-in lsp and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)
+material.nvim is meant to be a modern colorscheme written in lua for NeoVim that supports a lot of the new features added to NeoVim like built-in LSP and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)

 + 6 styles to choose from
     + Deep ocean ![screen](/media/deep-ocean.png)